 Cold Stratification Yields the Coolest Results

-Cold stratification.
-It’s a scientific term for a simple procedure that improves your seed germination rate by 300-400%.
+How to cold stratify your seeds: Cold stratification is the term for a simple procedure that improves your seed germination rate by 300-400%.
 Anything with that kind of success rate is worth doing, and this “spill and chill” operation is as easy as they come!

 In essence, cold stratification mimics the winter season’s chilly, moist weather that triggers a seed’s sprouting from a dormant state.
 Most perennial plant seeds (such as native wildflowers) require this combo of cold and damp to germinate.
 In nature, this occurs–well, naturally, of course while the butterflies snooze or cruise for the winter!
 But you can accomplish the process yourself.
 The cold temperatures are as close as your refrigerator, and the moisture of the equation is supplied by water.
 By doing the cold stratifying yourself, you keep the young seeds safer from any animals that might eat them and make it less likely that they’ll succumb to rot or mildew from excess water.
 Germination is also accelerated.

-There are possibly as many methods of stratifying the seeds as there are gardeners, but the key ingredients are moisture and cold.
+There are possibly as many methods to cold stratify the seeds as there are gardeners, but the key ingredients are moisture and cold.
 Why not experiment with two or three to see which works best for you?
 (For those with school-age children–is this not a perfect science fair project?)

 The Paper Towel Stratification Method, or Viva the Bounty of Baby Plants! (best for small number of seeds)

 - Spread the seeds in a single layer across two layers of damp paper towel.
 Not a sopping wet towel–a towel you’ve thoroughly doused with water (we use bottled drinking water), wrung out and spread out should be about right.

 - Make sure each seed has good contact with the damp towel.
 Fold this seeded, moist paper towel up and place it in a Ziploc bag, covered plastic tray or even a glass jar.